wrjodjana/obsidian-vault/computer-science/data structures/arrays and strings/arrays and strings.md

 - Any algorithm that looks at every subarray will run at $O(n^2)$, but sliding window has a maximum of $2n$ window iterations, so runs on $O(n)$ time complexity

 #### Fixed Sliding Window
+- Sometimes, a sliding window problem could have a fixed length of `k`
+- The main idea is that the difference between two adjacent windows is only two elements
+-